levimac-03/flipper-zero-win10debloater-port/README.md

 Once installed, the script can be executed via the Flipper Zero Bad Keyboard interface.
 It will automatically open a PowerShell window and run the Debloater GUI.

-## Contributing

-Contributions are welcome!
-For details on contributing, please see our [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Acknowledgements

 - Richard Newton (Sycnex) for the original Windows 10 Debloater GUI.
 - Levi-M-2024 for porting the script to Flipper Zero.
 - The Flipper Zero community for their ongoing support and contributions.

-## Contact

-For questions or support, please open an issue on GitHub or contact [your-email@example.com](mailto:your-email@example.com).